javascript-tutorial/en.javascript.info/1-js/02-first-steps/08-operators/article.md

 Though technically okay, such notation usually makes code less readable.
 One line does multiple things -- not good.

-While reading code, a fast "vertical" eye-scan can easily miss something like `counter++` and it won't be obvious that the variable increased.
+While reading code, a fast "horizontal" eye-scan can easily miss something like `counter++` and it won't be obvious that the variable increased.

 We advise a style of "one line -- one action":